appium/ruby_console/osx.md

 `$ echo $APP_PATH $APP_PACKAGE $APP_ACTIVITY`

 - Install [nodejs](http://nodejs.org/) using the big green install button.
 Node should be `v0.10.1` or better.
+If you have `brew` installed then `brew install node` can be run instead of the nodejs.org pkg.
+The advantage of using brew is that npm commands will not require sudo.

 `$ node --version`